mastoj/FSharpIntro/slides/index.md

         }
     tomas = tomas2 // true, because of structural comparison
                    // and = is equal and not assignment
+    // Create new record based on old one let tomasInOneYear = {tomas with Age = tomas.Age + 1}
+    tomas = tomasInOneYear // false

 * Tuples